CynicDog/Clustering-Elixir-Container/README.md

 ## Say Hello to the Host Node!

-Define a module on both the host and container nodes:
+Define a module on both the host node:

 ```elixir
 defmodule Greet do